AP Exclusive: ICE subpoenas sanctuary city law enforcement

 Immigration officials sent requests to a Denver jail to alert them when the suspects were released, but the city does not comply with such requests, much like New York, Philadelphia and San Francisco and other localities that refuse to help federal immigration authorities.
 Three of the four men were released, one remains in custody.

-Enforcement and removal officers with ICE rely on help from local law enforcement to find suspects.
+ICE officers rely on help from local law enforcement to find suspects.
 Over the budget year that ended Sept.
 30, officers arrested about 143,000 people, about 13,000 less than last year, and deported more than 267,000.
 More than 92,000 of the arrests were of people with criminal convictions, officials said, including for homicide, kidnapping, sexual assault and assault.

 But immigrant advocates and lawmakers say ICE is deporting people who have been in the U.S. for decades, who have families and lives and make contributions to American cities and who should not be their focus.
 Sanctuary cities are creating havens for those people so they can feel safe and can report crime without fear of deportation.

 Lucero said the agency doesn’t want to get into the business of subpoenaing fellow law enforcement agencies— he called it a last resort.
 But because of changes in how municipalities work with ICE, it could be necessary, he said.
 And ICE officials believe they have the legal right to do it under the Immigration and Nationality Act.

-“In the past, we had full support, we collaborated in the interest of public safety, he said.
+“In the past, we had full support, we collaborated in the interest of public safety,” he said.

 “This is a drastic change,” he said of of the subpoenas.
 “And one ICE is forced to do, and puts other agencies on notice that we don’t want this to happen.
 We want to protect the public,” he said.

 ICE officials pointed to a New York City case where a 21-year-old Guyanese national was arrested and accused of raping and murdering a 92-year-old woman in Queens on Jan.
 10. According to ICE, the suspect had beaten up his father during a brawl in November that resulted in an arrest.
 Federal officials sent a request to hand him over for deportation.
-New York City police say they didn’t get a request.
+New York City police say they didn’t get a request, though ICE insists it was sent.
 But even if they did, under the terms of New York’s local laws, they would not have turned over the 21-year-old.

 In the Denver cases, one man from Mexico was arrested for sexual assault, another for vehicular homicide and a third for child abuse and strangulation assault.
 The Honduran man was released after he was arrested on domestic violence charges.
 All had been removed from the country previously.